Slave-spin approach to the Anderson-Josephson quantum dot: Mean-field theory

 Then, the solution of the self-consistent equations is

 if $U\leq 8\Gamma_\phi,$ and $m_x^2=0$ otherwise.
-This critical value differs by a factor of $4$ \cite{komijani_analytical_2017} from the value expected in the large gap limit~\cite{meng_self-consistent_2009}.
-Furthermore, while $U_c$ signals again a singlet-doublet transition, this appears to be concomitant in mean-field theory with a transition in the pseudo-spin magnetization, which is however absent in the exact solution, as we discuss in Appendix~\ref{sec:largegap}.
+The critical value $U_c=8\Gamma_\phi$ is four times bigger than the value expected in the large gap limit~\cite{meng_selfconsistent_2009}.
+Furthermore, while $U_c$ signals again a singlet-doublet transition, this appears to be concomitant in mean-field theory with a transition in the pseudo-spin magnetization, which is, however, absent in the exact solution, as we discuss in Appendix~\ref{sec:largegap}.